bestalumninetwork/payments_page/README.md

 # Make it so that the system this someone is load in to the user
 loginctl enable-linger "${NEW_USER}"

-# Set a magic variable that you need in order to use systemD, just don't think about it
+# Set a magic variable that you need to use systemD, just don't think about it
 cat <<"zEOFz" | sudo -u "${NEW_USER}" tee -a ~/.bashrc

 ### Systemd variable